 Ultimately, behavioural science would say that the best way to start saving, or stick to saving if you are finding it hard, is through automation and helpful defaults.
 The second person to win a Nobel Prize for behavioural economics, Richard Thaler (working with Shlomo Benartzi), has used automation to help 15 million Americans save billions of dollars more towards their retirement.
 The UK Government has used automatic enrolment to help 10 million workers start saving into workplace pensions–they saved £90.4 billion in 2018, which is pretty amazing!

-And automation is helping Plum users save, too!
-Once you link your bank account, Plum works by analysing your income and expenditure to identify where small savings can be made on your behalf, every few days.
+And automation is helping Plum set aside more money too!
+Once you link your bank account, Plum works by analysing your income and expenditure to identify where small deposits can be made on your behalf, every few days.
 This money will be moved to your Plum Savings without you having to do anything further.
 Because the amount is tailored specifically for you it means we’ll never leave you short, so you always have money when you need it!